 First off, let’s unpack what pH is

-pH stands for the potential of Hydrogen.
-It essentially measures the alkalinity or acidity in a solution.
+pH stands for the potential of Hydrogen. pH levels measures the alkalinity or acidity in a solution.

-I won’t discuss blood pH here, as that’s a narrow range that the body regulates tightly.
+I won’t discuss blood pH levels here, as that’s a narrow range that the body regulates tightly.

 Here’s where you can buy pH (or litmus) paper for cheap.

-OK, now for the testing and ideal ranges
+OK, now for the testing and ideal pH levels

 First off, our kidneys are supposed to eliminate acids so we want our urine to be on the acidic job.
 If the urine is too alkaline, it can mean that the kidneys aren’t working properly or there’s something off metabolically.
-Be aware that certain supplements like vitamin D, calcium and magnesium can throw your numbers off a bit in some instances.
+Be aware that certain supplements like vitamin D, calcium and magnesium can throw off your pH balance a bit in some instances.
 If you want to know your “true” pH, go a few days without supplements and then re-test.

 I’ll show you some ways to get back in balance in my next post, Acid/Alkaline – How to Stay in Balance.

 How about YOU?
-Have you ever tested your urine/saliva pH?
+Have you ever tested your urine/saliva for pH balance?
 What do you think of the science behind this?
 Share with us!